Monday, November 4, 2024

 Financial aid and DEI

-Vikash Reddy, Vice President of Research at The Campaign for College Opportunity, discusses the “chilling” or ripple effect of the affirmative action ban how it is impacting efforts to address racial and other inequities.
+Vikash Reddy, Vice President of Research at The Campaign for College Opportunity, discusses the “chilling” or ripple effect of the affirmative action ban and how it is impacting efforts to address racial and other inequities.

 Delays and mistakes with the Free Application for Federal Student Aid (FAFSA) — first when the application deadline was moved from October 1 to December 31, 2023 — were worsened by a new application form involving miscalculations to formulas used to determine aid.